Shi'ar: First Blood Spilled

-Since then Xandra has assumed the throne of the Shi'ar Empire and has been successfully running the vast galactic society, at least until the recent reveal that the Shi'ar Empire has hidden a secret about the first "ancient mutants" from everyone, even Majestrix Xandra herself.
+Since then Xandra has assumed the throne of the Shi'ar empire and has been successfully running the vast galactic society until it is revealed that the Shi'ar empire has hidden a secret about the first "ancient mutants" from everyone, even Majestrix Xandra herself.
 The Marauders and Xandra come into conflict with the Shi'ar's sect of secret-keepers the Crimson Kin, who eventually assassinate her to stop her from "betraying" their darkest secrets to Krakoa.

 Eventually, Kate Pryde and her band of Marauders discover the greatest secret of the Shi'ar - an encounter with the inhabitants of Earth that occurred billions of years ago.
-The ancient Shi'ar, still possessing their avian traits, were a race of raiders allied with the Lupak, and on Earth they discovered a civilization capable of repelling them, a mutant society named Threshold.
-Incredibly, this mutant community existed billions of years before humans evolved.
+The ancient Shi'ar, possessing more avian traits, were raiders allied with the Lupak.
+On Earth, they discovered the Threshold, a mutant civilization capable of repelling them.
 With their pride wounded, the Shi'ar prepared for a war, and tried to wipe out these ancient mutants only to lose again.
 Their defeat was so overwhelming that they hid it from the annals of history.
 But the truth remained as they used the Xorrian science to alter their evolution into the Shi'ar of the present day and when these early mutants were forced to flee Earth to avoid a cataclysmic events, the Shi'ar took the opportunity to wipe out most of the briefly vulnerable mutants as they attempted in other realities.
 Only a handful of mutants survived, placed outside of time by the Shi'ar, but even then they were seemingly executed by the Shi'ar years previously, cutting off Krakoa from that piece of their history.